fenneccyber/FennecCoder/README.md

 2 - Run it as Administrator

-3 - Paste your access code (request/purchase yours at https://t.me/fenneccyber)
+3 - Paste your access code (request/purchase yours at https://t.me/fenneccyber)	(send: BUY-CODE)

 4 - Done.
 Have fun!